💥

 Alexis Miller

-Before we go into the actual configuration, it is important to understand a few basic terms and the way things work.
+Before we go into discussing the actual configuration, it is important to understand a few basic terms and the way things work.

 What defines a dual SIM phone?